Abbas Doran

-Education
+Education and career

-Abbas Doran attended the Undergraduate Pilot Training Program at Columbus Air Force Base.
-He graduated in the autumn of 1972 as a member of Class 73-02.
+Abbas Dowraan attended the Undergraduate Pilot Training Program at Columbus Air Force Base.
+He graduated in the autumn of 1972 as a member of Class 73–02.

-Career

 While serving in the Iranian Air Force, he participated in air strikes against the Iraqi Navy during Operation Morvarid in October 1980.
 He was valued for planning IRIAF operations missions against the Iraqi military with a high rate of success.
-During the Iran-Iraq war he petitioned Islamic Republic political leaders asking them to stop executing and arresting former Imperial Iranian Air Force pilots.
+During the Iran-Iraq war he petitioned Islamic Republic political leaders, asking them to stop arresting and executing former Imperial Iranian Air Force pilots.

 Last mission

 In 1982, in an attempt to show the world that Iraq was stable and safe and has the upper hand in the war, Saddam Hussein planned to host the 7th Summit of the international Non-Aligned Movement in Baghdad.
 The conference was planned to take place at Baghdad's Al-Rashid Hotel.
 Iran tried to show that Baghdad was vulnerable to IRIAF air strikes.
 On July 21, 1982, Doran flew his F-4E Phantom to Baghdad and attacked the Al-Doura refinery in Baghdad.
 His F-4E was then hit by a Roland 2 SAM.
 His weapon systems officer ejected from the aircraft and was taken prisoner.
 In order to force the cancellation of the conference and show Baghdad insecurity, Doran directed his aircraft into the Al-Rashid Hotel and crashed in a square near the hotel in Baghdad.
-To this date, no one really knows for certain why Abbas didn't eject from his aircraft.
-Some people say that the ejection seat might have had a malfunction, while others believe that he didn't want to go through the burden of evading Iraqis or becoming a prisoner.
+To this date, no one really knows for certain why Abbas did not eject from his aircraft.
+Some people say that the ejection seat might have malfunctioned, while others believe that he did not want to go through the burden of evading Iraqis or becoming a prisoner.
 His actions caused the summit to be held in New Delhi instead of Baghdad.

 Legacy

-Due to his actions and sacrifice during the war, General Doran became a hero of the IRIAF.
+Due to his actions and sacrifice during the war, General Dowraan became a hero of the IRIAF.
 Iraq returned Doran's remains (a leg bone) to Iran on 21 July 2002.